 Residents are expected to make contact with HRL staff upon request within three business days of receiving a notification.
 Requests for responses will most likely come in the form of an e-mail message, but may come in the form of a phone call or a voice mail message.

 Residents are expected to participate in scheduled meetings with HRL staff.
 Failure to meet does not preclude the continuation of the HRL Conduct Process.

 Residents should act in good faith to remove themselves from situations in which violations of the HRL Community Living Standards are occurring and to report such violations to HRL staff.
 It is prohibited to facilitate a violation or to remain present while a violation occurs (e.g., stay in a space where alcohol is being consumed against University policy; be a spectator to an act of vandalism).

 Residents must comply with all federal, state, local, and University laws, ordinances, and regulations on conduct, health, safety, and other matters concerning activities on or conditions of the premises and common areas.

-HRL staff will assess individual room/apartment damages after departure/check-out.
+HRL staff will assess individual room/apartment damages related to Health & Safety Inspections and residential departure/check-out.
 Damages within shared living spaces within a unit are the combined responsibility of all residents assigned.
 It is the responsibility of the occupant(s) to pay for the replacement or repair of damaged property within a resident’s unit or in areas adjacent to it (i.e., windows, doors, and suite study areas).
 If responsible parties cannot be identified fees may also be assessed within the community for actions including, but not limited to, leaving bags of trash in the hallway or propping open exterior building doors.
 Public area damage remaining after final check out will be divided and charged to each resident’s billing account.
 Please view the full listing of HRL Fines and Damage Charges.

 DECORATIONS & UNIT MODIFICATIONS